dxdxdt/proone/doc/dev_notes.md

 kernel kills the process with a SIGSEGV (SIGKILL until Linux 3.17) signal.

 This means that binary upgrade can result in the loss of the control over hosts.
-But doing exec() from the main process seemed as an acceptable risk becuase the host doesn't have to maintain both old and new images this way.
+But doing exec() from the main process seemed as an acceptable risk because the host doesn't have to maintain both old and new images this way.
 Memory is a scarce commodity on embedded devices!

 ## Notes on Arch
 For ARM, the codes are assigned for arches with major changes as per the "industry standard".
-ARMV4T is the first and oldest Linux suppports.
+ARMV4T is the first and oldest Linux supports.
 The thumb variant has been chosen because almost all ARM CPUs run Linux kernel with Thumb enabled.
 Major improvements and features were introduced with ARMV7(hfp) and AARCH64(more hfp registers and 64bit address space).
 Note that in order for a